-Based in Seoul and Berlin, Haegue Yang (b.
-1971) has been acclaimed as one of the most influential artists in the contemporary international art scene for her vigorous participation in countless international art exhibitions since the 1990s.
-Known for her hybrid sculptures and large-scale abstract installations that interweave global narratives with industrially manufactured, domestic, and folkloric materials, Yang addresses recurring themes, such as the relationship between narration and abstraction, domesticity, migration, and borders.
-A broad spectrum of Yang's cultural references that encompass historical figures, events, and natural and societal phenomena metamorphoses into her mesmerizing yet rigorous visual languages.
+Haegue Yang (b.
+1971, based in Seoul and Berlin) has been acclaimed as one of the most influential artists in the contemporary international art scene since the mid-1990s.
+Employing multifarious materials of ordinary, industrial, and pseudo-folk natures, her work freely traverses themes such as the relationship between the narrative and the abstract, domesticity, migration, and borders without any hierarchical order.
+Her vast cultural references encompass historical figures, events, and natural and societal phenomena, metamorphosing with her mesmerizing yet rigorous visual language.

 In MMCA Hyundai Motor Series 2020: Haegue Yang - O₂ & H₂O, the artist attempts another leap toward “the abstraction of reality.”
 As the major energies of living organisms, air and water do not exist purely in natural states as chemical symbols.
 While O₂ & H₂O refers precisely to specific materials, the title feels abstract at the same time, metaphorically expressing the evolution of the artist’s persistent interest in tracing formless sensorial experience with the abstract language of art.
 O₂ & H₂O poses questions to contemplate in totality the world of scientific facts, the perceptual world including experiences and senses that venture beyond such facts, and the phenomenal world that is gradually pushed to the brink with the climate crisis and disasters.